MythicSorcerer/xenon-www/faq.md

 Yes!
 Xenon is completely free.
 Donations are optional because there isn't even a place to donate.

 ### 🚀 What makes Xenon different?
-We offer futuristic gameplay with custom PvP mechanics, a tech-based economy, and unique world generation.
+We have lifesteal, allowing people to steal each other's hearts and ban them when they run out of hearts.

 ### 📧 How do I contact the staff?
-Use the contact form on our website (coming soon) or post in the forum with your question.
+Post in the forum with your question, or use the contact information under support

-### 😅 Is this false advertising
-Yes, probably

-### 😐 Is this a scam
-Technically..... uhhhh..........

-I don't think I'm going to answer that
+### 💀 I got banned, what can I do?
+You can get someone to craft a revive beacon to come back, or wait for the next server reset.